Ovum-Programming-Language/OvumLanguage/README.md

 Only inside `unsafe { ... }`:
 - Global `var` and `static var` writes.
-- Const/mutable casts; `Pointer`, address‑of, dereference.
+- Const/mutable casts; `pointer`, address‑of, dereference.
 - Manual destructor calls.
 - `sys::Interope`; casting any value to (const or mutable) `ByteArray`.